Marketing is a set of interacting business activities designed to plan, price, promote and distribute goods and services.

 Visit the Eller Undergraduate Student Organizations website for more information.

 Career choices in marketing are many and varied, since virtually every type of enterprise or organization interacts with customers or constituents.
 Both businesses and nonprofit organizations employ marketing graduates

 Employers include all types of businesses and nonprofit organizations.

 Starting Salaries vary by size and type of employer, location and experience.
 In addition, marketing positions often include bonuses and commissions.

 - Eller Marketing graduate average offer: $46,722 (Eller Graduate Survey, 2018).

 - National Marketing graduate average salary offer: $45,539 (NACE Salary Survey, Spring 2018)

 Marketing graduates obtain jobs through various avenues, leading to placements with a wide range of firms and organizations.

-A sample of employers that hired Eller College Marketing majors in the 2015-2016 school year:
+A sample of employers that hired Eller College Marketing majors in recent years: